 The H-1B Visa Reform Act of 2004 imposed an additional fee of \$500 ("Fraud Prevention and Detection Fee" or "Fraud Fee") for certain H-1B or L petitions.
 A U.S. employer seeking initial approval of H-1B or L nonimmigrant status for a beneficiary, or seeking approval to employ an H-1B or L nonimmigrant currently working for another U.S. employer, must submit this additional \$500 fee.
+H-1B1 visas are exempt from this fee.

-Table 4 shows the number of H-1B petitions filed in FY 2021 that required submission of the Fraud Prevention and Detection Fee.
+Table 4 shows the number of H-1B petitions filed in FY 2022 that required submission of the Fraud Prevention and Detection Fee.
 Table 5 shows the same information for all petitions approved during the same period regardless of when filed.

 Table 4.
-Number of H-1B Petitions Filed Requiring Fraud Prevention and Detection Fee: FY 2021
+Number of H-1B Petitions Filed Requiring Fraud Prevention and Detection Fee: FY 2022